People are poorly equipped to detect AI-powered voice clones: Methods

 \subsection{Listener Participants}

-A total of $634$ participants were recruited from the Prolific crowd-sourcing platform, split into two groups of $330$ and $304$ for the naturalness and identity studies.
-Listener ages ranged from 18-77 (mean=35, sd=11.7), with 308 male, 307 female, 12 non-binary and 7 not providing their gender.
-428 listeners identified as White/Caucasian, 140 as Black/African American, 46 as Asian, 21 as American Indian/Alaska Native, 4 as Native Hawaiian/Other Pacific Islander, 32 as other and 6 preferred not to share.
+A total of $604$ participants were recruited from the Prolific crowd-sourcing platform, split into two groups of $304$ and $300$ for the identity and naturalness studies.
+Listener ages ranged from $18-77$ years (mean=$35$, sd=$12$), with $293$ male, $294$ female, $11$ non-binary and $6$ not providing their gender. $411$ listeners identified as White/Caucasian, $132$ as Black/African American, $43$ as Asian, $19$ as American Indian/Alaska Native, $4$ as Native Hawaiian/Other Pacific Islander, $30$ as other, and $5$ preferred not to share.

-In all three parts of the study, participants were given an overview of the study and tested their hardware.
-For the naturalness experiments, participants were given two examples of real voices and two examples of AI-generated voices to set expectations as to the realism of the voices.
+Before beginning the study, participants were given an overview of their task (either in terms of judging identity or naturalness) and tested their hardware.
+For the naturalness study, participants were given two examples of real voices and two examples of AI-generated voices to set expectations as to the realism of the voices.

 To ensure that participants were paying attention, four attention checks were randomly distributed throughout.
-These checks consisted of audios that clearly described the correct answer to be selected.
-Participants who failed any of these attention checks were removed from subsequent analysis.
-Participants could not progress without having listened to the entire audio(s).
+These checks consisted of audio clips that clearly described the correct answer to be selected.
+Participants who failed any of these attention checks were removed from subsequent analysis (the totals reported above only include participants who passed all attention checks).
+Participants could not respond without having listened to the entire audio(s).
 Participants were paid \$5 for their time.